antoniopedrofraga/bot-horarios/README.md

 The second array indicates the class identifier that every FEUP student is familiar with.

 And the whole script is a bunch of JavaScript instructions parsing information from **HTML** tags.
 I know, that's not very good.
+Don't expect to find a clean code, or the best solution, just one of the best solutions for me at the time.
 The important thing is: it worked.